78Magical/usemagical-theme/README.md

  <br/>
 </div>

-useMagicTheme is a magical theme library, useMagicTheme is basically a function that accept a boolean value as a parameter and return  prebuilt object of css HEX value
+useMagicalTheme is a magical theme library, useMagicalTheme is basically a function that accept a boolean value as a parameter and return  prebuilt object of css HEX value

 # Installation